What is the Employment Rights Bill 2024?

 Reinstate School Support Staff Negotiating Body

-The bill aims to reinstate the ‘School Support Staff Negotiating Body’.
-The body hopes to establish national terms and conditions for schools, build career progression pathways, and fairer salaries for support staff.
+The bill will reinstate the ‘School Support Staff Negotiating Body’.
+The scheme will introduce national terms and conditions for schools, build career progression pathways, and provide fairer salaries to support staff.

 Update trade union laws